Mezzo-Soprano / Soprano Janis Martin

 BD: Is this good experience for a young singer to witness these rehearsals?

 JM: It was for me.
 I was eating it all up.
 I'd never seen an opera before.
 I had quickly learned 3 arias to sing for Mr. Adler.
 I'd only been studying voice for 3 months when I auditioned for him.
 I guess I was a "natural" at that time.
 I auditioned for him and then trained with him for two years, and had a standing room pass to the operas.
-In the mean time I was going to the University of California at Berkley.
+In the meantime I was going to the University of California at Berkley.
 Then I got my contract for the following season when I jumped in for a girl who had won the auditions.
 It was in a television program.
 She was in two scenes and I was in two others.
 I was singing mezzo at that time, and she got sick the morning of the program.
 I had learned all of her things, so I did Suzuki and Maddalena and Martha in Faust and part of the title role of Carmen.
 It was funny.
-I was changing from my Japanese eyes, and to long hair back and forth between the old grey wig and the regular one.
+I was changing from my Japanese eyes, and to long hair back and forth between the old gray wig and the regular one.
 Mr. Adler was announcing the program and was calling off-stage, "Janis are you ready?
 Can we go on?"
 At the end he was very pleased with the way I had handled everything and kept my nerves, and offered me a contract for the following season.
 That was in 1960 and I got very tiny parts.
 I was an orphan in Rosenkavalier, and the next season I sang Annina.
 Then in Germany I sang Octavian and now I sing the Marschallin, so I really know Resenkavalier by now!

 BD: Suppose you were asked to do a recording of Rosenkavalier and sing all the parts that fit your voice.
 Would you do some kind of stunt like that?